How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 A clinic that discourages you from seeking a second opinion

-A good surgeon will never discourage you from consulting another qualified practitioner.
+Likewise, a good surgeon will never discourage you from consulting another qualified practitioner.
 If a clinic actively discourages second opinions, this is a significant red flag.

 Before and after photographs with no context